• About

 Gastronotherapy » Recipes » Gluten Free

-A simple gluten free tabbouleh/tabouli salad packed with fresh parsley, mint, creamy avocado, and crunchy chickpeas for extra protein.
+This quick and easy quinoa tabbouleh salad is packed with fresh parsley, mint, creamy avocado, and crunchy chickpeas for extra protein.
 Ready in less than 30 minutes, and it makes a great meal-prep option for weekdays!

 large bowl of gluten free tabbouleh garnished with avocado and lemon slices with a wooden spoon.